jkindrix/html2md/README.md

 ## UI Features

-The modern UI includes these enhancements:
+The UI includes these enhancements:

 - Beautiful colored output with adaptive theme and syntax highlighting
 - Progress spinners and bars with time estimates for long-running operations